aholbreich/docker-ghost/README.md

 Backups ghost to current directory.

 ### Restoring Backup
-==Attention!==  Restore script for volume based data keeping is not provied yet.
+**Attention:**  Restore script for volume based data keeping is not provied yet.
 Make sure you know what to do.

 For the host based solution just extract backupfle content to vlume locaton on host